MariusZerni/project-4/README.md

 ### Create Profile Form
-- While you're still on the home page you can find in the top right hand corner a button that directs you to a form to create a profile.
+- On the home page I created a quick access button to create a profile.
-This component is developed for getting the data from the UI and sending it to the data base.
-- Here the form is rendered on the page:

-- State initialised with null and empty string values:
+- State initialisation:
 ```js
     this.state = {
       photo: null,